 I’ve run into so many people lately–both in real life and online—who want to learn to tackle home canning.
-These easy canning recipes are a good place for beginners to start.
+These beginner canning recipes are a good place for novices to start.

 Or you could dive into fermentation with these recipes!!